Frequently Asked Questions

 The developmental edit is the first step and focuses on the big picture, helping with things like structure, pacing, plot holes, character inconsistencies, confusing passages, and voice.
 Developmental edits are also called content or substantive edits.

 Line edits fall between the developmental and copy edits, overlapping them in many ways.
 Primarily, the line edit deals with your writing at the sentence, paragraph, and scene level.
 Additionally, it is the last chance to catch developmental issues.

 The copy edit is the last step before proofreading and publication, and addresses grammatical and other sentence-level issues.

 I am a developmental editor.
 I do not provide line or copy editing services for book-length manuscripts, but I know people who do, and I'm always happy to make referrals.

 Before you try to shop your book around, or before you press the button to self-publish, you want to make sure your work is as good as you can make it.
 For some authors, this means working with a freelance editor, who can give you the expert outsider feedback you need to create a polished final product.

 I use the track changes and comments features in Microsoft Word.
 That way, you can see the exact location of problems and strong points in the text.
 I give detailed feedback, identifying what the issues are and explaining why they are issues.
 I also give suggestions of possible ways to address the problems to help jump-start your creativity for revisions.

-For developmental edits, I also provide a summary of my notes in an editorial letter, pointing out the main strengths and weaknesses of the manuscript.
-For line edits, I provide a basic style sheet.
+Finally, I provide a summary of my notes in an editorial letter, pointing out the main strengths and weaknesses of the manuscript.

 How much do you charge?